-COVID-19 precautions allowed HHW/medication collections to continue in 2021 as an essential service with modifications required by the waste hauler and member towns.
+COVID-19 precautions allowed HHW/medication collections to continue in 2021/2022 as an essential service with required modifications by the hauler and member towns.

 Residents of member towns of Alton and Wolfeboro prior to collection day, pick up a pass at their respective solid waste facility and then transport up to 10 gallons of hazardous products per pass to the permanent collection facility in Wolfeboro on one of the six monthly collection dates the third Saturday of the month May thru October.
-(Covid-19 changes in Wolfeboro necessitated pass registration for that town at the LRHHPF Facility on the day of collection only.)
 The June and August collections include the special pharmaceutical collections which have separate tallies and surveys.
 All member towns are allowed more than one visit and one pass (valid for 10 gallons each or one pass for medications) such that all members receive the same services.